Gremlin is a simple, safe and secure service for performing Chaos Engineering experiments through a SaaS-based platform.

 Make sure to make a note of your Secret Key, as this is the only time you will be able to view it.
 If you lose it, you’ll need to hit the Reset button again to generate a new one.

-Now that we have the Gremlin Team ID and Secret Key, we can finish configuring the client.
+Now that we have the Gremlin Team ID and Secret Key, we can finish configuring the agent.
 Go back to your SSH session on the Fedora host and run this command:

 Input your Team ID and Secret Key when you’re prompted for them.